 You will be expected to have the following qualifications:

 UK degree.
-For equivalent qualifications, contact firstname.lastname@example.org to confirm that your qualification meets the University entry requirements
+An ENIC statement of comparability is required for qualifications that have been awarded outside of the UK.
+For equivalent qualifications, contact firstname.lastname@example.org to confirm that your qualification meets the University entry requirements.

-GCSE in English, maths and science or a science at grade C/4 or above or equivalent.
+GCSE in English, maths and science or a science at grade 4 or above or equivalent.
 For equivalent qualifications, contact email@example.com confirm that your qualification meets the University entry requirements.

 In addition, you must: